Pressure Washer Nozzle Size Calculator

 FAQ:

-Spray angle changes the fan pattern and tip-code prefix.
-The orifice size is still calculated from pump flow, target pressure, and nozzle count.
+No. Spray angle changes the fan width, impact pattern, and code prefix.
+Orifice size is calculated from pump flow, target pressure, and nozzle count.

 How do I size a surface cleaner?

 Set Nozzles sharing flow to the number of identical bar nozzles.
-The calculator divides pump flow by that count before calculating each nozzle size.
+The calculation divides total pump flow by that count before sizing each tip.

 What does over rating mean?

-Over rating means the predicted stocked-tip pressure is above the entered Lowest component rating.
+Over rating means predicted pressure with the stocked tip is above the entered Lowest component rating.
 Use a larger orifice, lower the target pressure, or verify the equipment rating before running the setup.

 Glossary: